The amount of matter contained in a body is called its mass.

 F = ma = m × g = mg

 This force is known as the weight of the body.
-Weight of a body is denoted by W.
+The weight of a body is denoted by W.

 ∴ Weight, W = mg